• Skip to primary navigation

 Flagger training and certification requirements

-From Nebraska Department of Roads Standard Specifications for Highway Construction, Section 422 – Temporary Traffic Control Devices:
+From Nebraska Department of Roads Standard Specifications for Highway Construction, Section 422 – Temporary Traffic Control Signs and Devices:

-(2) Except when necessitated by an emergency situation or for situations not reasonably expected to last for more than 15 minutes, flagging shall not be performed by other than certified flaggers.
+b.
+Flagging shall only be performed by certified flaggers.
+When necessitated by an emergency situation or for situations not reasonably expected to last for more than 15 minutes, flagging may be performed by other than certified flaggers.
 Flaggers must always carry a valid Flagger Certification Card.
-Flagger Certification Cards shall be valid for a period of 2 years from date of issue.

-(2) Flaggers shall be familiar with the contents of the Department’s ‘Flagger’s Handbook’ and shall carry a copy of such publication on their person while performing the flagger duties.
-This publication is available from the Engineer.
+f.
+Flaggers shall be familiar with the contents of the Department’s ‘Flagger’s Handbook’ and shall carry a copy of such publication on their person while performing the flagger duties.
+This publication is available from the Engineer and considered part of the contract.

-(1) Be in good health with normal abilities or hearing and sight.
+(1) Be in good health with normal abilities of hearing and sight.

 (2) Be able to read and speak English.

-(4) Correctly answer 80 percent of the questions on an examination that accompanies the video.
+(4) Correctly answer 80% of the questions on an examination that accompanies the video.

 See State of Nebraska Approved Flagger Training